zinx28/Fortnite-Newest-Cosmetics/README.md

 # Newest-Profile
-This will be updated every update btw i only update the readme and the code not the .json files
+This will be updated every update<br>
+btw i only update the readme and the code not the .json files
 <br><br>
 Profile == 19.40